 On November 13, 2003, the Board of Directors adopted the Restricted Stock Plan, which was subsequently approved by the shareholders in June of 2004.
 The Restricted Stock Plan permits the award of common stock to directors and key employees, including officers, of the Company and its subsidiaries who are from time to time responsible for the management, growth and protection of the business of the Company and its subsidiaries.
 Up to 315 thousand shares of common stock have been reserved and set aside out of the Company's authorized but unissued common stock for issuance under the Restricted Stock Plan.
 Restricted shares generally vest in full five years from the date of grant or upon retirement at or after age 60.
 The fair value of restricted shares under the Restricted Stock Plan is determined by the product of the number of shares granted and the grant date market price of the Company's common stock.
 For grants made prior to January 1, 2006, the fair value of restricted shares is expensed on a straight-line basis over the requisite service period of five years.
 For nonvested restricted shares granted prior to January 1, 2006, the unrecognized compensation expense was recognized immediately in current earnings using the nominal vesting approach upon retirement at or after age 60 of a participant.
 The Company recorded approximately \$1.2 million, \$636 thousand and \$33 thousand of compensation expense, included in net earnings from continuing operations, during the years ended December 31, 2006, 2005 and 2004, respectively.
-SFAS No. 123(R), as described above, requires the use of the non-substantive vesting period approach for new grants.
-That is, compensation expense must be recognized immediately for awards granted to retirement eligible employees or over the period from the grant date to the date retirement eligibility is achieved, if that is expected to occur during the nominal vesting period.
-If the Company had used the non-substantive vesting approach for awards existing prior to January 1, 2006, compensation expense included in net earnings from continuing operations during the years ended December 31, 2006, 2005 and 2004 would have been \$430 thousand, \$1.1 million and \$636 thousand, respectively.
+SFAS No. 123(R), as described above, requires the use of the non-substantive vesting period from the grant date to the date retirement eligibility is achieved, if that is expected to occur during the nominal vesting period.
+If the Company had used the non-substantive vesting approach by esting approach for awards granted to retirement eligible employees or over the period from the grant date to the date retirement eligibility is achieved, if that is expected to occur during the nominal vesting